 From the Desk of Russ Freeman - June News

 Communication is always a key to understanding and support.
 Sometimes we all get a little complacent in our work toward improving communication.
-After being in the district for five years, I am sure many of you would have opinions of my performance.
+After being in the district for six years, I am sure many of you would have opinions of my performance.
 I am looking for ways I can better serve the district and communicate with the patrons of the district.
-If you have suggestions for me on how I can do a better job, I would appreciate hearing from each of you.
+If you have suggestions for me on how I can do a better job, I would appreciate hearing from you.

-Over the past five years, the Board has done a good job of putting money into the depreciation fund and into the cash reserve fund.
+Over the past six years, the Board has done a good job of putting money into the depreciation fund and into the cash reserve fund.
 The depreciation fund can be used to replace items that are wearing out.
-This would include technology, carpet, textbooks and roofs, to name a few allowable uses.
+This would include technology, carpet, textbooks and roofs to name a few allowable uses.
 The money in the cash reserve fund helps the district to pay its bills without borrowing money and paying more interest.
-The budget process for the 2014-2015 school year is currently underway and will be the focus of our work in the district office for most of July and August.
+The budget process for the 2015-2016 school year is currently underway and will be the focus of our work in the district office for most of July and August.
 As in the past, the board will make a concentrated effort to keep our tax asking as low as possible, while making sure that we continue to offer a quality education to all of our students.

-In today's society all businesses are competitive in nature and more than ever so are school districts.
+In today’s society all businesses are competitive in nature and more than ever so are school districts.
 If our vision for the future is to maintain quality educational programs, competitive activities and to prepare our students for the ability to be successful in the future, we must also be competitive with other educational institutions.
 This will mean that we need to offer quality educational opportunities, provide quality facilities and be on the cutting edge of programs offered.
-I would hope that you would agree that we need to conitinue to be a progressive school district that will attract families to our district and school.
+I would hope that you would agree that we need to continue to be a progressive school district that will attract families to our district and school.